BigDataSeeker/Robot-Kuka-GarbageCollection/README.md

 # Kuka Youbot for Autonomous Garbage Collection

 **In this repo I present the results of development of my final Bachelor thesis project.
-The goal is to develop the control system for Kuka Youbot that makes it capable of autonomous litter collection.**
+The goal is to develop the control system for mobile robot Kuka Youbot that makes it capable of autonomous litter collection.**

+A **dedicated paper** (English) was published upon the development of **Visual litter detection** subsystem and can be found by this link

+**ROS middleware** was used to control Kuka Youbot.
+The code for the control system and its subsytems is written in Python.

+*Here i should insert eye-catching .GIF showing on the same plane simultaneously how the robot visits litter in Lab, SLAM sys draws its trajectory while more detected litter spawn on the map, and then the visiting path is drawn on the map*

 ### System requirements.
 The robot should do: